openhab/openhab-alexa/README.md

 * run `npm install` to install the nodejs dependencies
 * copy config_sample.js to config.js
 * copy env_sample to .env
-* change config files to match your enviroment.
+* change config files to match your environment.
 * run "node-lambda deploy"
 * login to the amazon lambda console and select the newly created project,
 * Under "Event Sources"  add a "smart home skill" event source, for Application Id, add the Application Id from the Alexa developer portal